githubEdit

 Example decisions and distribution steps

-Decisions made by Company X
+Decisions made by Example company

 • Cursor and Windsurf are available to developers to use internally.